-Those who manage public assembly venues are continually challenged to operate them in ways that bring success to venue ownership while meeting the needs of those who utilize them.
+Those who manage public assembly venues are continually challenged to operate venues in such a way that brings success to venue ownership and meet the needs of those who utilize them.
 Accomplishing this daunting task is neither simple, nor is it consistent from venue to venue.
 Venues vary in mission based upon type, location, and goals set by those in leadership.
 In order to achieve the established goals, management must continually fine-tune their venue management skills and keep abreast of ever-changing social and economic trends in our society.

 Table of Contents

 Venue Ownership and Management

 Ticketing and Access Management

 Event Management and Services

 Appendix A: Industry Examples